 Alarms and alerts concerning the health and status of eLoran transmitters and their associated transmissions and the health and status of DLoran reference stations and their transmitted differential-corrections

 The capability to monitor the effects of solar weather is required to be installed in locations that are particularly prone to such effects (geomagnetic storms, proton events, coronal mass ejections etc.).
 The effects on eLoran vary with the geomagnetic latitude of the user and the distance between the user and the transmitters.
 Integrity monitors of this kind remotely monitor the quality of the received signals and are able to interface to the Loran Data Channel in order to issue timely integrity warnings to the mariner.
-Integrity monitors may be co-located with DLoran Reference Stations where appropriate, however separate processing hardware may be required above and beyond that available at the station for DLoran correction processing because of the more complicated mathematical analysis of the signals required to be performed by the monitoring receiver/computer setup.
+Integrity monitors may be co-located with DLoran Reference Stations where appropriate, however separate processing hardware may be required because of the more complicated mathematical analysis of the signals required to be performed by the monitoring receiver/computer setup.

 A Control and Monitoring Centre, which provides a remote human/machine interface to the set of transmitters and/or DLoran reference stations deployed by the service provider.
 Its role is to control the system(s) and monitor alarm conditions.
 Control Centre personnel should have the power to deploy engineers to remedy any issues with equipment.
-It may be that the organisation that is responsible for the set of transmitters is not the same organisation that is responsible for the DLoran reference stations, in which case the eLoran transmitter Control/Monitor Centre will be separate from the DLoran Reference Station Control/Monitoring Centre
+It may be that the organisation that is responsible for the set of transmitters is not the same organisation that is responsible for the DLoran reference stations, in which case the eLoran transmitter Control/Monitor Centre may be separate from the DLoran Reference Station Control/Monitoring Centre

 A data communications backbone is required for the various components of the system to communicate with their respective Control Centres, and to link DLoran reference stations with transmitters.
 Such data communications includes such items as control messages, differential correction information, integrity alerts, UTC time dissemination etc. The data backbone will usually be implemented using Internet Protocol, and may run on a private network, or via the public Internet.
 In the latter case it is appropriate to implement one or more Virtual Private Networks (VPN) for data security purposes.